-Seattle: Land of the Strange, Skies of the Free
+Seattle: Land of the Strange, Skies of the Free by Allan K. '17

 I was walking to the Pacific Science Center with a friend one afternoon, hoping to catch the 8:00 Daft Punk-themed laser show in the planetarium, when we promptly found ourselves blockaded by a veritable barricade of marching bands and crowded cheering.
 A large marshmallowy Boeing inflatable airliner meandered down the road above our heads.

 Here in Seattle, you see, there seems to be some sort of parade or festival every other week.
 And they take their parades seriously, too.
 When we finally left the Daft Punk Dome, the marching bands were still trumpeting.
 They were joined, every few minutes, by a loud siren claxonning through the air, followed by a cannon blast and the faint smell of gunpowder.
 Because in Seattle, these guys come out for the parades:

 That’s a pirate ship in downtown seattle.
 The charming men onboard rolled rambunctiously through downtown Seattle, occasionally dropping anchor to scare some children, raid an unsuspecting passersby of his beer and chips, and smile for pictures.

 So if the boats are on the land, who’s claiming the water?